Faux Action Girl

 - Sakura also admits that she would get owned by the Sexy Jutsu during a battle to save the world.
 So she can't even control her hormones when hot naked guys are involved, even if her life depended on it.

-- Generation Xerox being what it is, Sakura's teacher Tsunade has the same problem to an extent.
-While she is quite powerful by the standards of normal ninjas, time and again it's shown that her abilities pale in comparison to kage-level enemies, people who are supposed to be her contemporaries and equals.
-However, this could be attributed in part to her Boring Yet Practical melee style, compared to the range of techniques her peers can perform.
-She did manage to break Madara's Susanoo at one point.
+- Generation Xerox being what it is, Sakura's teacher Tsunade plays with this.
+While she is quite powerful by the standards of normal ninjas, her abilities appear to pale in comparison to her fellow Kage, the people who are supposed to be her contemporaries and equals.
+However, this is mostly be attributed in part to her Boring Yet Practical melee style: while her move set is very boring, she backs it all up with Super Strength strong enough to break Madara Uchiha's Susanoo and is one of the few characters capable of doing so.

 - Even Kaguya fell prey to this.
 She is meant to be a physical god said to be one of the most powerful character to have ever lived.
 But is a huge joke.
 She gets owned by the Sexy Jutsu (Reverse Harem edition) in battle and Sakura actually does damage to her, leading to her defeat.
 Even Haku and Zabuza lasted longer than her.